bentrengrove/chess/README.md

 ## TODO
 - Animating pieces
-- Promotion to more than just a Queen, en passant
+- Promotion to more than just a Queen
 - Better AI (the current one is really terrible, effectively random)